Frequently Asked Questions (FAQs)

 What are my chances of getting admitted to the Pre-Licensure Program?

 The School of Nursing Advising Team believes transparency is essential regarding the admissions ranking process.
 Students need accurate information and data to make informed decisions about their future.
 At least once a semester nursing majors should calculate their Core GPA and evaluate their progression towards application eligibility and the recommended pre-nursing milestones.
-On average, admitted applicants historically achieve a Core GPA between 3.6-3.7, a TEAS score between 77-78%, and a interview score of 21.8/23.
+On average, admitted applicants historically achieve a Core GPA between 3.4-3.6, a TEAS score between 77-78%, and an interview score of 21.8/23.

 I'm an international student, does the school of nursing have a separate English Language Proficiency requirement?